jazelly/FinetuneLLMs/BUILD.md

 #### 3. Install CUDA (optional)

 For NVIDIA, you also need to install the CUDA runtime libraries.
-This is only required if you want to run training and inference on GPU.
+This is only required if you want to accelerate training and inference on GPU.

 ```
 conda install -y -c "nvidia/label/cuda-12.1.1" cuda-runtime